Skip to content

 We used our paintbrush to add water to our pineapple paper a little bit at a time and placed a tissue paper square (random shape) on top.
 If it started to come off, we just dabbed a little more water on top.

 I covered my entire paper, including the pineapple’s face, with fiery colors.
-My Sparklettes were concerned that my pineapple had been blinded.
+My daughters were concerned that my pineapple had been blinded.
 I calmly explained that my pineapple was at the spa and was relaxing.
 I’m not sure they believed me.

 bleeding tissue pineapple art project - adding paper

-Little Sparklette chose to only use yellow for her pineapple, and then used orange to give it something to stand on.
+My younger kid chose to only use yellow for her pineapple, and then used orange to give it something to stand on.

 bleeding tissue pineapple art project - little sparklette removing paper

-Big Sparklette chose to use multiple colors for her pineapple, but was fastidious in placing the bleeding tissue on the pineapple only.
+My older kid chose to use multiple colors for her pineapple, but was fastidious in placing the bleeding tissue on the pineapple only.
 Not a single piece of tissue paper went past that pineapple edge (can you tell she’s my perfectionist?).

 bleeding tissue pineapple art project - big sparklette removing paper